Selectable Output Control

-The waiver is not just limited to the MPAA or the MVPDs.
+The waiver was not just limited to the MPAA or the MVPDs.
 According to the waiver "any similarly situated provider of firstrun theatrical content ('similarly situated provider') and its MVPD partners may take advantage of the instant waiver by filing an Election to Participate ('Election') in this proceeding."

+As of August 21, 2025, as the result of the FCC's Media Bureau's Order in GN Docket No. 25-133, DA 25-736 ("Delete, Delete, Delete"), Sections 76.1901 through 76.1908 have been deleted from the Commission's rules, meaning a waiver for the now nullified Section 76.1903 is no longer required.